giovanniboscu/continuous-section-field/docs/model/csf_local_shear_potential_formulation.md

 \right|_{x,y},
 ```

-can therefore be obtained directly from the continuous sectional representation.
+can therefore be obtained directly from the continuous sectional

-This derivative contains, within the limits of the adopted sectional model and Navier reconstruction, the combined longitudinal effect of the action gradients and of the geometric or material-participation changes already represented by $\mathcal{S}(z)$.
-No predefined description in terms of a single section height, width, taper angle, or other reduced geometric parameter is required.
-Nor is the sectional geometry reduced in advance to a single integration chord.
+representation, without first committing to a chord or to a reduced
+geometric parameter such as height, width, or taper angle.

+This derivative contains, within the limits of the adopted sectional model
+and Navier reconstruction, the combined longitudinal effect of the action
+gradients and of the geometric or material-participation changes already
+represented by $\mathcal{S}(z)$.

-The starting point can therefore remain the local three-dimensional equilibrium equation in the longitudinal direction,
+The starting point is therefore, as in the classical case, the local
+three-dimensional equilibrium equation in the longitudinal direction,

 ```math
 \frac{\partial \sigma_{zx}}{\partial x}